phbuech/ema2wav/README.md

 # ema2wav-converter

 *ema2wav* is a tool for converting data from electromagnetic articulography (EMA) into multi-channel wav files.
-The EMA data can be converteid either by executing a standalone Pythons script or by using a user-friendly GUI (see 2.).
+The EMA data can be converteid either by executing a standalone Pythons script or by using a user-friendly GUI.
 The wav files can be opened in programs like [Praat](https://www.fon.hum.uva.nl/praat/) for further processing (display, annotation, measurements).
-Please read 3. before you use the files in Praat.
+Please read 3. before you use the files in Praat as this section presents some useful tips for good user experience with the data in Praat.

 Three export options are available:
 * wav file containing the audio signal and the EMA data (sampled to 16 kHz)